About the College of Chiropractors of Alberta

-The College of Chiropractors of Alberta is responsible for the protection of the public and oversees the registration and continued competency of members within the legislative framework of the Health Professions Act.
+The College of Chiropractors of Alberta (CCOA) is responsible for the protection of the public and oversees the registration and continued competency of members within the legislative framework of the Health Professions Act.
 The College reached a milestone in January 2022 with the registration of its 1200th chiropractor.

-The CCOA’s regulatory role of protecting the public and patients in accordance with the Health Professions Act
+The CCOA’s regulatory role of protecting the public and patients is in accordance with the Health Professions Act

 , made up of five regulated members of the chiropractic profession, elected by their peers, and five public members appointed by the Government of Alberta.
 The Council Chair and Council Vice-Chair are elected by Council members.